Sprecher Brewery: Sodas

 These sodas are fairly rare in the soft drink industry in that they are sweetened with pure honey rather than sugar, high-fructose corn syrup, or a newer artificial sweetener.

 Brewery tour

 Sprecher Brewery offers year-round tours of its facility, including the brew house, the refrigerated cellar, and the bottling line and warehouse.
 Tours conclude in the indoor beer garden where customers are welcome to sample a wide range of beers and sodas on tap.

 Traveling beer garden

 Sprecher has two sets of firetrucks and ambulances that serve as Milwaukee County Parks Traveling Beer Gardens from Memorial Day to Labor Day.
-Each set visits a Milwaukee County Park for ten (10) days, then moves to another location throughout the summer.
-A unique twist on Milwaukee's beer gardens at the turn of the 20th century, the Traveling Beer Gardens have proved to be a highly appreciated addition to Milwaukee County Parks and a sustainable private public partnership.
+Each set visits a Milwaukee County Park for ten days, then moves to another location throughout the summer.

 Recognition

 Sprecher has earned awards for 25 different beer types in prestigious national and international competitions.
 Awards include: 2004 GABF Small Brewing Company of the Year and 2004 GABF Small Brewing Company Brewmaster of the Year.
 2007 Australian International Beer Awards, Best of Show & Gold Medal - Russian Imperial Stout; Dopple Bock - Silver; Piper's Scotch Ale - Bronze; 2014 World Beer Cup, Gold - Black Bavarian (Schwarzbier); Bronze - Shakparo (Gluten free); 2004, Bronze - Winter Brew; 2002, Gold - Winter Brew.
 Several awards annually at both the Los Angeles International Beer Competition and the United States Open Beer Championships.

 In a 2008, The New York Times taste test, four judges ranked Sprecher's number one among 25 root beers from across the United States for its "wonderfully balanced and complex brew."
 A review in the October 2009 edition of Details also praised the root beer as "elegant."